Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 We can shadow the input variable which effectively just replaces it for the rest of the function.

-That was all we needed to do (see this is the level of effort I'd anticipated), so now our tests pass again.
+That was all we needed to do (see this is the level of effort I'd anticipated for the homework), so now our tests pass again.

-The final requirement was to panic if there was more than one sentence.
+The final requirement was to return an error if there was more than one sentence.

 We haven't dealt with punctuation yet so let's create an assertion that an ending dot is fine, and a second assertion that one in the middle of a sentence causes an error